crehwinkel/apac_demos/README.md

-# demos from the AP Annual Conference in Houston, TX July 21, 2018
+# demos from the 2018 AP Annual Conference
+## Houston, TX | July 21, 2018
 ## talk is at bit.ly/apcsarealdata

 1. file_io_example - includes Java code to read and write from text files